junesirius/junesirius.github.io/_posts/Supernatural/2025-05-22-SPN-When-Dean-finally-goes-to-the-sea.md

 Sam and Eileen go to Ireland first, because Eileen wants to show him her childhood memories.
 Dean visits Jody and hangs around their dinner table, until even he finds himself probably has overstayed a little too long.

-The happy newlyweds travel to somewhere in Europe and send back pictures of street food and foreign temples.
+The happy newlyweds travel somewhere in Europe and send back pictures of street food and foreign temples.
 Dean goes to Garth's place, hanging out with the pups.
 Tiny Sam and tiny Castiel babble baby talk and spill leftover food all over him.
 Dean acts as their makeshift babysitter, until he has to admit he's not the best person for the job.

 Dean drives on the open road, not really sure where to go.
 The sky turns bright in the morning and goes dark at night.
 Time ticks by, the world spins around him.
 He feels like an extra person to the world, like the universe accidentally created one human more than it meant to, and now he just drifts.